 Get More Benefit From Your Expensive Skin Care Products

-Using these simple fruit acid treatments to remove the dead skin layer on the surface will mean that your expensive skin care products will be able to penetate better into the inner layers of your skin.
+Using these simple fruit acid treatments to remove the dead skin layer on the surface will mean that your expensive skin care products will be able to penetrate better into the inner layers of your skin.
 This will make them more effective and will also mean that you need to use less product to get the results you are looking for.
-It is a great way to save money on skin care!
+It is a great way to save money on skincare!

 Check Your Sensitivity First Though!